KnowageLabs/Knowage-Documentation/chapter_3/security_management/lov.rst

     LOV list.

-To create and manage LOVs, select **Behavioural Model** > **Lovs Management** from the developer menu.
+To create and manage LOVs, select **Behavioural Model** > **Lovs Management** from the administration menu.
 The entire list of available   LOVs appears, as shown in figure above.
 For each LOV, the list shows the label, description and type; to see the details of a LOV the user  must simply select it and they will appear in the right half of the page.
 On the contrary, to delete one dataset click on the icon |image37| available at the end of the row.
 Notice that you cannot delete a LOV if a driver is currently using it.

 .. |image37| image:: media/image44.png
    :width: 30